 Q: How does Facial Recognition work for identical twins?

 A: That’s something that we identified very early in our test sites at Kingsmeadow [School], and with how the solution handles twins, if it’s identical twins, there is a case where it might not identify the correct twin automatically.
-Where Facial Recognition determines that it could be either pupil A or pupil B based on the fact that they’re both identical twins, it will give a prompt to the till operator to confirm which one of the identical twins it is at the point of sale.
+Where Facial Recognition determines that it could be either pupil A or pupil B based on the fact that they’re identical twins, it will prompt the till operator to confirm which one of the identical twins it is at the point of sale.

 Watch the entire webinar

-Watch the full webinar recording on-demand and learn more about Facial Recognition software and how your school can benefit from this contactless biometric method.
+Watch the full webinar recording and learn more about Facial Recognition software and how your school can benefit from this contactless biometric method.